echosprint/TabularTransformer/docs/embedding.md

 ### Feature Values Table

-After applying optional power transform and normalization, we obtain the following Feature Values:
+After assigning default values to [UNK] and categorical features, and optionally applying power transformation and normalization to numerical features, we obtain the following feature values:

 | Occupation | Age    | City | Income  |
 |------------|--------|------|---------|